 The DSG opened its doors in January 2014.
-We offer services ranging from grant-writing support to GIS and data visualization.
-We also conduct our own research on subjects like diverse interface design, digital repository systems, and text encoding.
+We offer services ranging from grant-writing support to text encoding consultations and data visualization workshops.
+We also conduct our own research on subjects like inclusive information systems, digital repository systems, and data representation standards.
 Working as an applied research team within the library, we seek out new tools and methods, test them on real-world projects, and make them available to the Northeastern community.
 Through collaborative partnerships with projects at Northeastern and at peer institutions around the globe, we build bridges of shared knowledge.

 Following the completion of our start-up phase (2014–2017) we prepared a report describing DSG’s mission, first-phase development process, and staffing/funding models.